pdjong/modbus-spy-esphome/more-info.md

 Two types of data are supported:
 - 16-bit values
 These can be configured as a sensor
-- Single flag occupying an entire 16-bit register
+- Single on-off flag occupying an entire 16-bit register
 These can be configured as binary_sensor

 ### Unsupported Modbus features